 Where a personal licence is lost, stolen, damaged or destroyed, the holder may apply to us for a copy of the licence.
 The fee is £10.50.

-If your licence has bene lost or stolen, you must report the loss or theft to the police and provide us with an officer number or crime number to show you have reported it.
+If your licence has been lost or stolen, you must report the loss or theft to the police and provide us with an officer number or crime number to show you have reported it.

 We are part of the European network for delivering information relating to doing business in the European Economic Area.